 Unlike hotels, many hostels don’t provide shower gels, lotions or other toiletries.
 Bring some with you – but beware, it’s amazing how quickly the weight adds up.
 I’d stick to travel-sized bottles and try and refill them along the way.
 Don’t forget your toothbrush either!

 I know, I know, your phone can take pictures.
-But if you’re remotely serious about photography, you’ll want a separate camera or at least a lens for your phone’s camera.
+But if you’re remotely serious about photography, you’ll want a separate camera or at least a ’s camera.

 I used to be of the DSLR school, but bought a Sony A6000 mirrorless camera a few years ago and I’m hooked.
 It’s not the newest model anymore, which means you can pick it up cheaper if you do decide to go for it.